 Get the paperwork ready.
 Gather anything that you think you might need, but won’t have access to.
 This could be phone numbers of family members and loved ones, personal information IDs, medical information, phone numbers to your utility, or any and everything in between.

 Have a backup for technology.
 If there’s a power outage in your neighborhood or you lose power, a wind-up radio, flashlight, and portable phone charger are all must-haves.
 And since they’re all battery-powered devices, pick up some batteries the next time you’re at the store.
+In addition, consider getting a home protection plan for sudden surges or failure of your HVAC or plumbing system.

 Pack a first aid kit (emergency kit).
 Include items such as latex gloves, adhesive bandages, antibiotic ointment, sterile gauze, compress dressings, scissors, tweezers, aspirin, and a first aid booklet.